Blog

 2026-04-186 min read

-Start with the journeys that carry the most risk
+Start with journeys that carry risk

-Prepare evidence before testing begins
+Prepare access before the audit begins

-• Test credentials for each role in scope
+• Test credentials for each role in scope.

-• Representative sample records and documents
+• Representative sample records, transactions, forms, and documents.

-• Browser, device, and assistive technology expectations
+• Browser, device, and assistive technology expectations.

-• Applicable standards such as WCAG 2.2 AA, IS 17802, GIGW, Section 508, or EN 301 549
+• Applicable standards such as WCAG 2.2 AA, IS 17802, GIGW, Section 508, or EN 301 549.

-Make remediation ownership clear
+Make ownership clear

 Before the audit starts, identify who will review findings, who can approve priority decisions, and who will convert issues into delivery work.